mxmauro/mxlib/doc/code-issues.rst

 ----------------------

 For MSVC, DLL import/export attributes are needed to build as a DLL.
-When compiling Duktape public symbols should be declared as "dllexport" in both header files and the actual declarations.
+When compiling Duktape, public symbols should be declared as "dllexport" in both header files and the actual declarations.
 When compiling a user application, the same header symbols must be declared as "dllimport".
 The compilation context is available through ``DUK_COMPILING_DUKTAPE``.